-Violating one of the terms of your probation that lies in between these extremes could be considered a technical or a substantive violation.
-This makes the nature of the violation very important.
 A criminal defense attorney can present mitigating evidence and argue that the violation was only a technical one to potentially avoid a jail sentence and keep you on supervised release.

 The severity of the underlying criminal offense can be a factor in whether the judge revokes probation after a violation.

 Felony offenses lead to felony probation, while misdemeanor crimes lead to misdemeanor probation, often called summary probation.
-Because criminal cases that are felonies are more severe, felony probation tends to have a longer probation period and have stricter terms than a summary probation sentence.
+Because criminal cases that are felonies are more severe, felony probation tends to have a longer probation period and has stricter terms than a summary probation sentence.